Carla Denyer: Awards

 In the 2013 Travelwest Sustainable Business Travel Awards, Denyer was involved in her employer's achievement of the Best Promotional Incentive Award for encouraging staff car-sharing.

 In 2019, Denyer received the UK Local Government Association's 2018–2019 Clarence Barrett Award for outstanding achievement "for her work on the Climate Emergency motion which has been carried forward by councils everywhere"; she also received a "special mention" in the Local Government Information Unit's Councillor Achievement Awards in the category "Environment and Sustainability Pioneer" and was nominated for the Bristol Diversity Awards in the politician category.

 In 2020, Denyer was named in the sustainability category by the Women's Engineering Society as one of the UK's top fifty women in engineering, with the commendation focusing on her climate emergency motion, and in Bristol Live's "Pink List" of the most influential LGBT+ people in Bristol.

 In 2024, the New Statesman named Denyer 50th in The Left Power List 2024, the magazine's "guide to the 50 most influential people in progressive politics".

 Personal life

 In December 2015, Denyer stated that she is a nontheist Quaker.
 She is bisexual and a vegan.

-Denyer captained the Durham University alumni team that won the Christmas 2024 University Challenge quiz.
+Denyer captained the Durham University alumni team that won both the Christmas 2024 and 2025 Celebrity University Challenge quiz specials.

+Denyer has spoken openly about her mental health, including her experience suffering from occupational burnout.